On this page:

 - the price you are offering

-- items that are part of the purchase.
-(There is a space for this in the contract of sale.)
-If not listed, it may be difficult to claim ownership of those items at settlement.
+- items in the property that are part of the purchase.
+(There is a section for this in the contract of sale.)
+If these items are not listed in the contract and you sign it, it may be difficult to claim ownership of those items at settlement.

-When you make a written offer you will be asked to pay a deposit of either:
+When you make a written offer you will be asked to pay a deposit:

-- a nominal amount, with the remainder to be paid by a date set out in the contract of sale.
+- a partial amount, with the remainder to be paid by a date set out in the contract of sale.

-If an agent is managing the sale on behalf of the seller, you pay the deposit to that agent.
-It will be held in the agent’s trust account until settlement or it is transferred to a legal practitioner’s or conveyancer’s trust account.
+If an agent is managing the sale on behalf of the seller, you pay the deposit to that agent who must hold it in a trust account until settlement, or transfer it to the seller’s legal practitioner or conveyancer’s trust account.

-If an agent is not managing the sale, you will pay the deposit either:
+If an agent is not managing the sale, you will pay the deposit:

-- directly to the seller, who must pay the deposit to their solicitor or conveyancer, or bank it in a special purpose account in an authorised deposit-taking institution in Victoria.
-The account must be in both the seller’s and your name
+- deposit it into a special purpose account in an authorised deposit-taking institution in Victoria.
+The account must be in both the seller’s and your name, or

 - to the seller’s legal practitioner or conveyancer, who will hold it in trust until settlement.

-If you agree, the deposit can be released before settlement to the seller.
+If you agree, the deposit can be released to the seller before settlement.
 For this to happen:

 - the contract must be unconditional